‘Days Of Our Lives’ Spoilers: Ben & Will Face Off, Ciara’s Life Is At Stake

 Now that Ben is back, he’ll immediately want to make amends with Will.
 However, although Will doesn’t remember his murder or the circumstances leading up to it, he will likely not want to befriend Ben again.

 Meanwhile, Days of our Lives fans will also see Ben be involved in a life and death situation.
-After Ciara Brady (Victoria Konefal) saw her boyfriend Tripp Dalton (Lucas Adams) and her her friend/enemy Claire Brady (Olivia Rose Keegan) in bed together she stormed out of the apartment and jumped on her motorcycle.
+After Ciara Brady (Victoria Konefal) saw her boyfriend Tripp Dalton (Lucas Adams) and her friend/enemy Claire Brady (Olivia Rose Keegan) in bed together, she stormed out of the apartment and jumped on her motorcycle.
 Ciara will be very upset and likely driving angry when she gets into an accident.
 Her life will be hanging in the balance as Ben comes upon her and tries to save her before it’s too late.

 In another part of Salem, Kayla Brady (Mary Beth Evans) will reluctantly agree to work with Stefan DiMera (Tyler Christopher).
-The two will help one another as Stefan will help Kayla’s husband, Steve Johnson (Stephen Nichols) get his eyesight back, while she helps him take down Kate Roberts (Lauren Koslow), the woman he blames for his mother’s death.
+The two will help one another as Stefan will help Kayla’s husband, Steve Johnson (Stephen Nichols), get his eyesight back, while she helps him take down Kate Roberts (Lauren Koslow), the woman he blames for his mother’s death.

 Days of our Lives airs weekday afternoons on NBC.